 Baby Boomers are now the fastest-growing segment of older Americans, which means they are the largest group looking for ongoing health care services.
 Different generations have different demands of service providers, and it would be a mistake to treat everyone the same.
 Here is how you can cater to this group as well as the ways that a doctors answering service can help.

 Health care providers may be tempted to handle all aspects of running a practice in-house, but this may not be the most efficient or cost-effective choice.
 When it comes to providing the highest level of patient care at the best price, it often pays to get some help in a few key areas.
 Outsourcing things such as billing and your phones to a medical answering service can provide some surprising benefits.

 The front office staff at your medical practice have to juggle checking patients in and out as well as dealing with a ringing telephone.
 If it is busy enough, mistakes can be commonplace.
-Here are several appointment schedule mistakes to avoid and the ways that a medical answering service can ensure that these don't happen.
+Here are several appointment schedule mistakes to avoid and the ways that a hospitals answering service can ensure that these don't happen.